MSiddharthReddy/paypalnativecheckout-docs/ios.md

 That's it, we've got all the information for the SDK into the Appliation's `Info.plist`.
 All that is left is invoking the SDK.

 ### Invoking the SDK

+This step varies according to the type of application you rare using.
+Currently we support Web-View Stores and React-Native applications.

+#

+### WebView Store

+This scenario covers what might happen if your Application houses your Store inside a WebView.
+This assumes a simple setup, in which your application loads the store inside a `UIWebView`, and normally passes itself to `PayPal` and then back to your store in the `UIWebView`.

+After importing the PayPal Native Checkout SDK from one of the packaged options in the documentation before now, we will `initialize` the library, and add our merchant information to our P-List file.

+#

 #### Swift Integration - Special Instructions